The Real Estate Investment Structure Taxation Review: France

 i Investment vehicles in real estate

-Vehicles commonly used in France for the investment in real estate properties include both unregulated and regulated vehicles.
+Vehicles commonly used in France to invest in real estate properties include both unregulated and regulated vehicles.

-Unregulated vehicles are usually in corporate form, such as the simplified joint-stock company (SAS).
-Entities that are transparent for tax purposes are also often used; for example, the private property company (SCI) or, in certain specific circumstances, the general partnership (SNC).
-The SCI is a corporate form that is well suited to the operation of one or more buildings but is, in principle, not suitable for the development of an investment company open to a large number of shareholders.
+Unregulated vehicles usually take corporate form, such as simplified joint stock companies (SASs).
+Entities that are transparent for tax purposes are also often used – for example, private property companies (SCIs) or, in certain specific circumstances, general partnerships (SNCs).
+The SCI is a corporate form that is well suited to the operation of one or more buildings but is not, in principle, best suited for use as an investment company open to a large number of shareholders.

-Regulated vehicles may be listed vehicles such as listed real estate investment companies (SIIC) or non-listed vehicles such as collective investment funds in real estate (OPCI) or real estate investment trusts (SCPI).
-OPCIs themselves may have two forms, either that of a SPPICAV (open-ended investment company with predominantly real estate assets) or that of an FPI (real estate investment fund).
+Regulated vehicles may be listed vehicles, such as listed real estate investment companies (SIICs), or non-listed vehicles, such as collective investment funds in real estate (OPCIs) or real estate investment trusts (SCPIs).
+OPCIs themselves take one of two forms: either a SPPICAV (open-ended investment company with predominantly real estate assets) or an FPI (real estate investment fund).

-The choice of vehicle depends on facts and circumstances relating to the investor's status, nature of transaction, term of expected return and tax issues (e.g., registration duties and value added tax (VAT)).
+Which vehicle is most appropriate will depend on a number of factors and circumstances relating to the investor's status, the nature of the transaction, expected return horizon and certain tax issues (e.g., transfer taxes and value added tax (VAT)).

 ii Property taxes

 Real estate investments in France may be subject to various taxes.

 Income derived by French corporate investors from real estate assets located in France (rental income and capital gains) is subject to corporate income tax (CIT) in France at 25 per cent (or 25.83 per cent when the additional surcharge applies).
 However, income derived by certain regulated vehicles such as SIICs or SPPICAVs may be exempt from CIT, subject, in particular, to compliance with distribution requirements.